Kauata Vamarasi Marafono M.B.E.

 In the mid-1970s, I passed SAS selection as a young 20-year old from the RAF Regiment.
 Only six candidates passed that winter course; five men and one very good young Rupert (officer).
 I had superior fitness but not much else going for me at the time.
 The SAS must have seen me as a blank canvas they could turn into one of their own.

-The day I was badged, I was sent to Boat Troop, B Squadron.
+The day I was badged, I was sent to 6 Tp (Amphibious Troop), B Squadron.
 There was no Troop Rupert in charge, just a Troop Sergeant who introduced himself simply as “Fred”.
 Fred was a giant in every respect; a physically massive individual with a presence to match.
 When he shook my hand, mine was lost in his.
 I’d never seen a Fijian before, and in my ignorance, I thought he was a giant Gurkha.

 Last weekend, Fred’s funeral was held at Hereford Cathedral.
 I figured it would be standing room only.
 Still, I was awed by the sheer number of Regiment lads who had travelled far and wide to pay homage to him.
 It was easily the biggest gathering of ex-22 SAS Regiment soldiers I’d ever seen.
 As I scanned the faces of the aging warriors crowding into the cathedral, I saw men I had fought alongside and others who came before me who I only knew through stories I’d heard in the Regiment.
 The remarkable turnout said everything about Fred.
 A cathedral full of living legends had come together to pay their respects to the greatest legend of them all.